alzabo/syncthing-helm-chart/README.md

 # Helm chart for deploying Syncthing to K8s
 **Go to artifact hub for versions.**

-Bare bones helm chart for deploying [Syncthing](https://syncthing.net/) to k8s.
+A simple helm chart for deploying [Syncthing](https://syncthing.net/) to k8s.

-Syncthing uses UDP for discovery and k8s services don't support it so NodePort must be used for the `backend` service (unless you figure something out).
+Syncthing uses UDP for discovery so NodePort must be used for the `backend` service (unless you figure something else out).

 see [values.yaml](syncthing/values.yaml) for configurations.